JijoThomas7/Excalidraw/README.md

 # Turborepo starter

-This Turborepo starter is to be maintained by the Turborepo core team.
+This Turborepo starter is  maintained by the Turborepo core team.

 ## Using this example